PPM Logo

 c.
 Whether the alleged victim is a member of the University community;

 d.
-The ability of the University to gather information, including the testimony of witnesses;
+The ability of the University to gather information, including statements from witnesses;

 e.
 Whether the off-campus conduct is part of a continuing course of conduct that occurred either on- or off-campus;